AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

   <figcaption>Simulate the Working Vehicle</figcaption>
 </figure>

 > **_NOTE_**: If at any time you edit this asset, it may not work properly.
 If your edits show up as deltas in the `Root Layer` in the Layer pane, this layer is intentionally left empty for this very reason; you can delete any deltas in that layer.
 If that doesn't work, just re-open `F1Tenth.usd` and do not save your changes.
-Accidently saved your changes?
+Accidentally saved your changes?
 Check out the appendix at the end to see how to reset your files.

 #### 1.2.4 Mute All Layers

-Open the Layer tab and mute each layer by clicking on the `eye` icon until the car disapears completely.
+Open the Layer tab and mute each layer by clicking on the `eye` icon until the car disappears completely.

 <figure style="text-align: center;">
     <img src="Images/Mute_Layers.gif" alt="Mute All Layers in F1Tenth.usd" width="800"/>